happybono/BusInfoSystem/README.md

 # BusInfoSystem
 Bus Information System for Gyeonggi and Incheon Province, South Korea.
-NodeMCU (ESP8266) has been used as the main microcontroller unit, estimated arrival time calculated based on the real-time bus location data retrieved from the server once every 20 seconds.
+NodeMCU (ESP8266) has been used as the main microcontroller unit, estimated arrival time calculated based on the real-time bus location data retrieved from the public data server once every 20 seconds.
 Displays refined information on the OLED Screen.

 <div align="center">
 <img alt="GitHub Last Commit" src="https://img.shields.io/github/last-commit/happybono/BusInfoSystem">